 “Big” John Perkins:

 John is our local lumberjack of a rider who will ride and race anything.
-He has been one of our most valuable coaches and has coached for us for a long time.
+He has been one of our most valuable coaches and has coached with us for a long time.
 Coming from a background of martial arts, he believes in discipline and practicing correctly.
-John is an attentive, rider, and a kind-hearted coach.
+John is a very aware as a rider, and a kind-hearted coach.
 He will watch what you are doing and figure out what needs to be addressed, all the while, making it a fun experience.
-His bikes of choice seem to hover around 200cc and value out at about $600 unless he is on his new Honda CRF450X.
+His bikes of choice seem to hover around 200cc and value out at about $600 unless he is on his new Honda CRF450X or Husky 300 Rockstar Edition.

 Matt is currently going to school in Reno Nevada for a Bachelors degree in Physic.
 Riding since he was twelve and helping with the riding school since I was fourteen, the lack of motorcycles has been tragic.
 Matt fills the dirt bike void with other activities such as hiking, downhill mountain bike riding, and rock climbing.